 If you want to become an electrician in Australia, here is a step-by-step guide you need to follow:

 Step 1: Apply For an Apprenticeship

-In Australia, the journey to becoming an electrician starts with getting an apprenticeship.
+In Australia, the journey to becoming an electrician starts with an apprenticeship.
 This is one of the best ways to learn about becoming an electrician.
-When you look for an apprenticeship, make sure you modify your application accordingly.
+When you look for an apprenticeship, modify your application accordingly.

 You can highlight the most relevant experiences you have gained and focus on all your strengths.
 Furthermore, you can also consider applying for a general electrician course before the apprenticeship.
 This will reflect your commitment to the industry.

 Once you have completed your apprenticeship, it's time to apply for an electrician licence through your local authority.
 You can work as an electrician without supervision when you get the licence.

 Just check what you can do to get an electrician licence before you start training.
 This way, you can prepare for success and get the best results.

 After completing your electrician training and getting your licence, it is crucial to start building your experience.
 You must polish your skills and gain knowledge about the vast electrical industry to get better job opportunities.